 Highly Vaccinated Israel Is Seeing A Dramatic Surge In New COVID Cases.
 Here's Why

-Israel was the first country on earth to fully vaccinate a majority of its citizens against COVID-19.
+Israel was the first country on Earth to fully vaccinate a majority of its citizens against COVID-19.
 Now it has one of the world's highest daily infection rates — an average of nearly 7,500 confirmed cases a day, double what it was two weeks ago.
-Nearly one in every 150 people in Israel today have the virus.
+Nearly one in every 150 people in Israel today has the virus.

 1. Immunity from the vaccine dips over time.

-Note: An earlier version of this story misspelled the Weizmann Institute of Science as the Weitzmann Institute of Science.